Unit4/ExtensionKit.Templates/docs/basic-samples/README.md

 # Webhook

 ## Description
-The *Webhook* trigger allows a HTTP request to initiate a Flow defined in the Unit4 Extension Kit (U4EK).
-In a typical scenario this trigger would be utilized to allow a workflow defined somewhere else to continue execution in a U4EK Flow.
+The *Webhook* trigger allows an HTTP request to initiate a flow defined in the Unit4 Extension Kit (U4EK).
+In a typical scenario this trigger would be used to allow a workflow defined somewhere else to continue execution in a U4EK Flow.

 ## Usage
 *Here you will find a step by step tutorial on how to create a flow sample with a webhook trigger*